Introduction to Iridology (By Rhea Baluyut, C.IR.)

 - Preclinical stages of diabetes, cardiovascular conditions and other autoimmune diseases

 - Healing signs indicating increased strength in organs, tissues and glands

 - Adrenal Exhaustion

 What to expect in an iridology assessment

 An iridology assessment is considered non-invasive.
 A common tool utilized is a hand held scope, held up to the eye during an examination to provide a closer look.
+If you know what is HIIT and how to do it right then you are on a good lane with starting the practice.
 Some practitioners will take a picture of their patient’s eyes with a high-resolution still camera.
 An assessment can focus on the top three observations noticed within the eyes, or an extensive examination can provide insight on everything observed during analysis.
 Nutritional recommendations and/or protocol will typically follow to work towards improvement of health.